mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 with the `digestible` crate.
 For instance, if we need to create an ed25519ph signature, then the API requires us to provide a SHA512 hasher to which the message has already been marshalled.
-If you need to do this, you can use the `digestible` trait with the `PseudoMerlin` object in `mc-crypto-hashes`. `PseudoMerlin` implements basically the reduction described above -- it implements the `DigestTranscript` API in terms of an arbitrary cryptographic hash function. `append_bytes(context, message)` is implemented by inserting automatic framing and then feeding the context and message into the hasher.
+If you need to do this, you can use the `digestible` trait with the `PseudoMerlin` object in `mc-crypto-hashes`. `PseudoMerlin` carefully emulates the API of merlin for appending bytes, on top of an arbitrary cryptographic hash function.
+If the chosen hash function is strongly collision resistant in the classical sense, then `PseudoMerlin` is suitable for use with the `Digestible` crate to create non-malleable hashes.

+It is recommended not to use `PseudoMerlin`, and to prefer `Merlin` unless something compels you to use `PseudoMerlin`.

 Specification:
 ===============